Skip to main content

 Career tips

-Try to get work experience to find out more about job roles and the sectors where you could apply your knowledge and skills as a physicist.
+Try to get some work experience to find out more about job roles and the areas where you could apply your knowledge and skills as a physicist.
 Look out for:

 Further information